-- An understanding of our democratic traditions and methods. - A concern for the welfare, growth, maturity and development of children. - The use of accepted scholastic methods. - Application of good taste and judgment in selecting and employing materials and methods of instruction. - Teachers must follow the California State Standards.
+- An understanding of our democratic traditions and methods. - A concern for the welfare, growth, maturity, and development of children. - The use of accepted scholastic methods. - Application of good taste and judgment in selecting and employing materials and methods of instruction.

+• Teachers must follow the California State Standards.

-Professional Development
+Professional Learning

 CCS believes in the continuing education of our staff.
-Professional Development funds will be allocated in the budget by Division for the employees in that Division to use for either Professional Development, Conferences, Workshops, or Tuition Reimbursement.
+Professional Learning funds will be allocated in the budget by division for the employees in that Division to use for either Professional Learning, Conferences, Workshops, or Tuition Reimbursement.
 In order to qualify for these funds, the employee must:

-- Commit to staying with CCS for at least one-year (1) post Professional Development training (where such commitment on the employee's end in no way alters/impairs the School's authority to release on an at-will basis).
-Employees who receive Professional Development funds and leave CCS either voluntarily or involuntarily will be required to reimburse CCS the full amount of Professional Development funds used.
-Repayment must be made immediately upon separation. - All Professional Development Conferences or Workshops must directly relate to the Employee's current assignment.
-Employees will be expected to create a Professional Development presentation and or webinar from his/her conference/workshop within thirty (30) days of completion.
+- Commit to staying with CCS for at least one (1) year post-Professional Learning and training (where such commitment on the employee's end in no way alters/impairs the School's authority to release on an at-will basis).
+Employees who receive Professional Learning funds and leave CCS either voluntarily or involuntarily will be required to reimburse CCS the full amount of Professional Learning funds used.
+Repayment must be made immediately upon separation. - All Professional Learning Conferences or Workshops must directly relate to the employee's current assignment.
+Employees will be expected to create a Professional Learning presentation and or webinar from their conference/workshop within thirty (30) days of completion.

-Employees may not leave early to attend courses, unless prior approval is granted by the Superintendent & CEO.
-Courses taken must directly relate to the employee's current position and the employee must be prepared to create projects on how his/her course work that will assist CCS in the future.
+Employees may not leave early to attend courses unless prior approval is granted by the Superintendent & CEO.
+Courses taken must directly relate to the employee's current position and the employee must be prepared to create projects on how their coursework will assist CCS in the future.